Skip to content

 For many businesses, paperwork is a team effort.
 You may need people from different departments to collaborate on, or at least check out, documents before you send them off.
 Many electronic signature apps charge a significant per-user monthly fee.
 Adding two or three extra accounts doesn't just double or triple your costs; when compared to the single-user personal plans, it can easily quadruple or quintuple them.

-That's why SignNow is my favorite signature app for small teams—it doesn't even have a separate personal or individual plan.
-The Business plan starts at $20/user/month when paid monthly, which puts it at the more affordable end of the spectrum.
-And, if you pay annually, it's just $8/user/month.
+That's why SignNow is my favorite signature app for small teams—every plan comes with unlimited users.
+It doesn't even have a separate personal or individual plan.
+The Business plan starts at $20/month when paid monthly, which puts it at the more affordable end of the spectrum.
+And, if you pay annually, it's just $8/month.
 As long as you're prepared to commit to the platform and know you'll need to work on a lot of contracts with your team, that's as good value as it gets.

 In addition to its team features, SignNow ticks all the boxes of a great electronic signature app.
 Signing documents is easy for recipients, you get unlimited templates for different document types, and there are even mobile apps.
 On higher plans, you get features like requesting payments, attachments from signers, and full phone support.
 You can also use Zapier to connect it to your other services, so you can automatically do things like request signatures from new Trainerize clients or based on new Google Sheets rows.